mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 suit of armor or worn as a form-hugging body-suit.
 It rapidly cools or warms the body after a teleport, minimising the damage from sudden energy gains or losses.
 The suit costs Cr.
-50,000 and allows a character to jump up to 600 metres up or down in a single teleport, or up to ten kilometres in a single hour when using successive jumps.
+50,000 and allows a character to jump up to 600 meters up or down in a single teleport, or up to ten kilometers in a single hour when using successive jumps.

 Psionic Interface (TL 14): Psionic Interface (TL 14): Any weapon or technological device can